 - Interest Rate is totally dependent subject to buyers choice of Lender and credit approval.

 - Negotiable Terms.
 1-5 year Leases contingent on mutual acceptance.
-Buyer and seller must agree on all terms of the lease and Purchase and Sale agreement before a deal is made and signed.
+Buyer and seller must agree to all terms of the lease and Purchase and Sale agreement before a deal is made and signed.

 This can be bad for the buyer/tenant if the Bank Appraisal is less than the actual sale price in the end.
 They can go ahead and buy the property if they can come up with whatever additional money is needed, or the tenant can simply walk away.
 There is no way to determine what an appraised sale price will be in two or three years.